johnathanvman/F6/index.md

 					}else if(unit(s[1]).willing && Math.random()<.20 && !unit(0).fled){
 						Entrys[Entrys.length-1]+= " Soon SUB is just a "+choose(["","","shapely ","large ","squirming ","writhing ","shrinking "])+"bulge.
 CDOM rubs her belly, she looks almost envious of the digesting girl!"
 					}else{
 						Entrys[Entrys.length-1]+=
+						choose([
-						choose([" She's gulped down"+choose([" instantly!"," quickly!"," easily!"," and digests quickly."," and starts to digest."," in a heartbeat!"]),+choose([" Soon SUB is just a "," Soon SUB is nothing more than a "])+choose(["","","shapely ","large ","squirming ","writhing ","wiggling "])+choose(["meal.","lump.","bulge inside DOM."]), choose([" CSUB is soon swallowed up to her chest as the long tongue that caught her gets a taste.
-Once DOM has properly enjoyed the flavor of the cute breasts, she gulps the last of her meal down."," She's gulped down instantly, forming a large bulge inside DOM!"," CSUB cries out before she's devoured in one massive gulp!"," CSUB is gulped down head first, she struggles inside the stretchy belly until getting digested!"," She's gulped down quickly, and digests even quicker!"," Soon only her head and shoulders are sticking out as she gets one final look of the outside world."])
+							" She's gulped down"+choose([" instantly!"," quickly!"," easily!"," and digests quickly."," and starts to digest."," in a heartbeat!"]), choose([" Soon SUB is just a "," Soon SUB is nothing more than a "])+choose(["","","shapely ","large ","squirming ","writhing ","wiggling "])+choose(["meal.","lump.","bulge inside DOM."]), choose([" CSUB is soon swallowed up to her chest as the long tongue that caught her gets a taste.
+Once DOM has properly enjoyed the flavor, she gulps the last of her meal down."," She's gulped down instantly, forming a large bulge inside DOM!"," CSUB cries out before she's devoured in one massive gulp!"," CSUB is gulped down head first, she struggles inside the stretchy belly until getting digested!"," She's gulped down quickly, and digests even quicker!"," Soon only her head and shoulders are sticking out as she gets one final look of the outside world."])
 						])
 					}
 				}